Belen Jesuit Preparatory School: The Ignatian Center for the Arts

 The Ignatian Center for the Arts, inaugurated in October 2003, is the hub of the Humanities Department.
 The department includes the following academic areas: art, art history, drama, music, band, speech and debate and philosophy.
 Facilities include the 665-seat Ophelia & Juan Js.
 Roca Theater; the Olga & Carlos Saladrigas Art Gallery; the Leopoldo Nuñez Rehearsal Hall; seven classrooms and the theater's administrative office.
 The Saladrigas Gallery displays several professionally curated exhibits, which include an Archdiocesan high school young artists exhibit, a Belen community art show, and numerous other projects.

 The Belen bands program has over 200 student musicians and was established in January 2005.
 There are three major band units in the school: the jazz band, the concert band and the drum line.
-The Belen jazz band has won first and second place awards in competitions at Disney World, the Miami-Dade Youth Fair and the Festival of Music in Washington D.C. and Chicago.
+The Belen jazz band has won first and second place awards in competitions at Disney World, the Miami-Dade Youth Fair and the Festival of Music in Washington, D.C., and Chicago.
 The bands have three annual concerts at the Roca Theater, while the drum line is a source of "mood and spirit" at pep rallies and athletic competitions.
 Sections of the bands do charity work during the Christmas season, performing in malls, assisted living facilities, and hospitals.

 Drama classes use the Roca Theater for their performances.
 Belen presents two high school productions annually and a one production annually from the middle school.
 Student productions include classics like Death of a Salesman, Fuenteovejuna, One Flew Over the Cuckoo's Nest, Godspell, A Few Good Men, West Side Story, Sound of Music, Little Shop of Horrors, Beauty and the Beast, The Outsiders, Moon Over Buffalo, Hunchback of Notre Dame and others.
 The Saladrigas Gallery, which is located adjacent to the theater, hosts both professional and student exhibits throughout the year.

 Athletics

-Belen Jesuit competes in basketball, bowling, crew, cross country, football, golf, lacrosse, soccer, swimming, tennis, track and field, volleyball, water polo, and wrestling.
-Typically over 900 athletes participate on 47 teams.
+Belen Jesuit competes in 17 sports and has 55 teams.
+Sports offered at Belen include baseball, basketball, bowling, crew, cross country, fencing, flag football, football, golf, lacrosse, soccer, swimming, tennis, track and field, volleyball, water polo, and wrestling.
+Typically over 1,000 athletes participate annually.